Kapiti Coast – Guide for Backpackers

 - Get the most easily-accessible views of the Kapiti Coast from Whareroa Farm.

 Otaki and Tararua FOrest Park

-This is the most northern township on the Kapiti Coast.
-On one side of the small town you have the black sand Otaki Beach, with a stunning view of Kapiti Island.
+Otaki is the northernmost township on the Kapiti Coast.
+On one side of the small town you have the black sand Otaki Beach with a stunning view of Kapiti Island.
 Although it’s a safe swimming beach for a cool down on a warm day, arguably the best time to visit the beach is for the sunset.
 You’ll want to get some pictures of the sun creating a silhouette of Kapiti Island.

 On the other side of Otaki, heading inland, there’s the Otaki Forks on the Otaki River.
 This is the western entrance of the Tararua Forest Park.
 The Otaki Forks Campsite is a good place to base yourself for some hiking or white water kayaking, or to just take in the river and forest surroundings.
-Plus, bookings are not required.
+Plus, bookings are not required (find out more in Where to Camp in Wellington).
 From the car park, you can take advantage of some of the walks:

 Arcus Loop (50-minute return)

 Starting at the Boielle Flat, this loop walk goes over the Waiotauru River terraces and climbs to views of the river and campsite.